canonical/ubuntu-mir/README.md

 RULE:   $ rmadison -c main {all,packages,that,look,like,duplicates}
 RULE: If any of them are reported to be in main check in detail if they cover
 RULE: indeed the same use case as the package this MIR is about.
+RULE: On re-review finding duplication might lead to considerations to drop
+RULE: one of the two.
+They might not have been unifiably back then, but might
+RULE: be nowadays
-TODO: There is no other package in main providing the same functionality.
+TODO*: There is no other package in main providing the same functionality.

 [Dependencies]
 OK: